patroytall/patrick-roy-me/src/articles/001-determinism-rules2.md

     return position > 1 ? "red" : "green";
 }
 ```
 Although much more concise, I have found that developers tend to avoid the ternary operator.
 In this case, the vertical scrolling gain is significant: 5 lines to 1.
 As well as the single point of exit.
-It can take many months of code reviews for it to become a habit.
+It can take many months of code reviews for it to become a habit in a team.
+[Jesse Duffield](https://jesseduffield.com/about/) shares the same position and explains it well in this [blog entry](https://jesseduffield.com/Gos-Shortcomings-4/).

 ### Extreme camel case naming